A Guide to German Wine Classifications

 Trockenbeerenauslese, often abbreviated as TBA, is a German wine term that refers to a style of dessert wine made from grapes affected by noble rot.
 Noble rot, or Botrytis cinerea, is a type of mold that affects the grapes, causing them to shrivel and concentrate their sugars.
 This overall process results in Trockenbeerenauslese wines being sweet with high levels of residual sugar.

-Trockenbeerenauslese wines are made using the highest quality grapes, and they are harvested selectively to ensure the right level of noble rot is present.
+Trockenbeerenauslese wines are made using the highest quality grapes, and they are harvested selectively to ensure the right level of noble rot is present in dry wine.
 These wines are typically produced in low quantities and are highly sought after.
 Some of the most respected wine regions in Germany, such as the Mosel, Rheingau, and Pfalz, are known for their exceptional Trockenbeerenauslese wines.

 Taste and Flavor of Trockenbeerenauslese Wines